 Signs That You Have a Burst Pipe

-Not all busted pipes instantly flood the house.
+A burst pipe has the potential to be a plumbing emergency, but sometimes, they are just a small leak.
 Occasionally, there is just a slow leak that causes water damage over time.
 Let’s face it; this plumbing issue is not very dramatic, but it can become severe if you continue ignoring it.
 That’s why you should be on high alert for these burst water pipe symptoms:

 1. Fluctuating Water Pressure